-Other Investment - For Fiscal Year 2011, other investments represent debt service reserve funds associated with the Authority's Tax-Exempt Pooled Issue Loan Program for child care providers and held by the Bond Trustee.
+Other Investments - Prior to FY 2012, other investments representing debt service reserve funds associated with the Authority's Tax-Exempt Pooled Issue Loan Program for child care providers and held by the Bond Trustee were also part of restricted assets.
 The State of Connecticut was the original source of most of these funds, with an additional \$500 contributed by the Authority.
 In FY 2012, \$3,000 was released back to the State through a refinancing transaction for which the Authority's \$500 was used to cover costs of issuance.
 As of June 30, 2012, Authority management decided to remove the remaining asset and liability, given that this amount is held by the bond trustee.

-Non-Current Assets - The following is an overview of the major changes in non-current assets.
+Non-Current Assets - the following is an overview of the major changes in non-current assets.